-What fashion statement do True Blood actress Kristin Bauer, White House Chief of Protocol Capricia Penavic Marshall and Grammy-winner Adele have in common?
-All are fans of the stunning vintage dresses that are up for grabs here in Portland.
+What fashion statement do True Blood actress Kristin Bauer and Grammy-winner Adele have in common?
+Both are big fans of the stunning dresses that are up for grabs in Portland vintage shopping scene.

 And why not?
-Portland boasts nearly 50 vintage shops, offering up meticulously curated — and constantly updated — collections of costume jewelry, traditionally tailored suits and, of course, racks upon racks of dresses that span the decades — a bounty that has fashion-savvy visitors stuffing their suitcases to the weight limit with our secondhand goodies.
+Portland boasts nearly 50 vintage shops, offering up meticulously curated — and constantly updated — collections of costume jewelry, traditionally tailored suits and, of course, racks upon racks of dresses that span decades.
+The city’s vintage bounty has fashion-savvy visitors stuffing their suitcases to the limit with secondhand goodies.

 “The Portland vintage scene is thriving,” says Liz Gross, owner of Xtabay Vintage Clothing Boutique, one of the town’s hottest resale boutiques.
 “And people from all over the world seem to know about it.”
-(In fact, Xtabay has outfitted Bauer and Marshall for high-profile events, along with still more celebrities like Carrie Brownstein from Portlandia.)
+(In fact, Xtabay has outfitted celebrities, including Bauer and Carrie Brownstein from Portlandia.)
 Gross, who started her fancy frock shop in 2001, credits Portland’s reasonable rents and abundance of estate sales and thrift shops for creating the buzz.

 So what’s the key to scoring big on your own time-travel shopping trip?
 Gross advises going slowly and enjoying the thrill of the hunt — and having “a hell of a lot of tenacity.”

-Knowing where to go helps, too.
+Knowing where to go helps.
 Here are eight shops that are sure to leave with you with a case of vintage fever from head to toe.

 The large collection of slick suits, dapper hats, watches, cuff links and tie bars makes Avalon Antiques and Vintage Clothes the ideal destination for dudes looking to get their Frank Sinatra on.
 Ladies will find lots of options, too.